Sekuraz/bachelorthesis/thesis/chapters/introduction.md

 thus not synchronize the memory from the main node nor use a virtual global address space.
 This is the requirement which excluded the existing solutions from the list as discussed in \ref{cap:2}.

+# Thesis splitting
+In order to deal with all the work required for this project it was decided to split the work into two bachelor theses.
+One for the runtime and it's components like a simple scheduler, \glspl{rn} and \glspl{wn} and one for transformation of the codebase and the bits needed for combining everything.
+In this thesis the focus is on the last part, the first part was going to be completed by another bachelor thesis, but this thesis will not be completed.
+It was decided that every code that runs during the compile step is covered by this thesis and every code which runs during execution of the resulting program is covered by the other thesis.
+There is one exception to that, namely the code to discover the size of variables is also part of this thesis even if it is ran during execution of the resulting program.
+Because of this most of the work presented here is theoretical and there are no performance measures included.
+In the end this thesis covers the part needed to transform the \omp program and to enable the runtime to run the tasks.